How to Prevent Chinese New Year Shipping and Inventory Disasters

 Benefit from Being Prepared

-Western demand for goods and parts will be bottlenecked without proper foresight and preparation.
+Western demand for goods and parts will be bottlenecked without proper foresight and preparation, even more so than usual with the additional delays related to COVID-19.
 Though many businesses have risen to ensure that a steady supply of desired goods is on hand at warehouses and distribution centers, there are those that are caught off guard by China’s nationwide shutdown.
-And as more workers decide to stay home and not return after the holidays, creating a surplus is more crucial to meeting demand because Chinese factories are slowed in the weeks following the holiday.
+Further, as more workers decide to stay home and not return after the holidays, creating a surplus is more crucial to meeting demand because Chinese factories have slowed in the weeks following the holiday.

-Thankfully, January and February are slower consumer periods in much of North America and Europe, so savvy companies use the Chinese Holiday as a chance to offer older inventory at inexpensive prices.
+Thankfully, February is a slower consumer period in much of North America and Europe, so savvy companies use the Chinese Holiday as a chance to offer older inventory at inexpensive prices.
 This avoids overstocking and alleviates the bottleneck of demand that occurs after the Chinese New Year shutdown.

 Alleviating the stress of the Chinese New Year on your supply chain can be a benefit rather than a detriment if you use a little planning and business acumen and prepare to have increased coordination with your carriers during this time of year.
 Knowing what is to come is half the battle, and being prepared is the best way to distinguish your supply chain.

-Learn more about how enVista can help you prepare with our Transportation Consulting Services.
+Learn more about how enVista can help you prepare with our supply chain strategy and consulting services.